Our delicious lemon sponge cake recipe is a tried and tested treat, from the Woman’s Weekly kitchen.

-This delicious, quick and easy lemon cake recipe is moist, sweet, buttery, and infused with fresh lemon.
+This delicious, quick and easy lemon sponge cake recipe is moist, sweet, buttery, and infused with fresh lemon.
 We love a lemon cake for its fresh and zesty flavour.
-With lemon syrup poured over the sponge while the cakes are still warm, the result is a sticky teatime treat, packed with vibrant flavours
+With lemon syrup poured over the sponge while the cakes are still warm, the result is a sticky teatime treat, packed with vibrant flavours.

 - 250g butter, softened